The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 ![](https://lh4.googleusercontent.com/gbNRdWiCnHFf2I90ZO0F-_QK2lK3nRQdH3K3GLacN7FlcRym66Tn5ueGq0DZa1qGxFG7Wi9alWW4uwRSCJ1b9FwFem3pQFF3dxYWHmNN2UP589qLy9Q4VnUTSD7jSqpid07O7Zwl=s0)

-Same concept as 4xF4 Transpose, but with higher spell speed (sps) that grants us an additional F4 in the fire phase.
-This can be done via Ley Lines or with Triple + Swift at high spell speeds.
-3 MP ticks are required and note the Lucid here is needed.
+Same concept as 4xF4 Transpose, but with higher spell speed (SpS) that grants us an additional F4 in the fire phase.
+This can be done via Ley Lines or with Triple + Swift at high spell speeds. three MP ticks are required and note the Lucid here is needed.

 ### Instant F3